GillianRamirez/TradingSkillsApp/README.md

 Overview: My fourth project I was tasked with in creating a paper trade stock simulator.

 Functionality: Only the share selection, stock graph and share price generation work in the 1-page simulator.
 Still trying to work out contact form email connection.
-The 2-page simulator functions on the other hand include what 1-page offers, with the addition of successfully adding shares and selling shares of the second page 'portfolio'
+The 2-page simulator functions on the other hand include what 1-page offers, with the addition of successfully adding shares and selling shares of the second page 'portfolio'.
+Was definitely my most challenging task yet.

 Technologies used: Html, Css, Django, python, SQL, Plotly, Yfinance